jobo1111/MAIS_202/Final_Project/README.md

 This Bird Call Classifier project is a web app that classifies bird calls from an uploaded mp3 file.
 I built this model using Sci-kit Learn and built the web app using Flask.
-I used Sci-kit's PCA and SVM methods to classify the bird calls from the data retrieved from Kaggle.
+I utilized Librosa's library to convert each mp3 file into a spectrogram then passed them to Sci-kit's PCA and SVM methods to classify the bird calls from the data retrieved from Kaggle.

 ## Running the app